 I never intended for it to be a cover-up.
 It was only an innocent mistake.

-I recently went back to my roots–in more ways than one.
+Several years ago I returned to my roots–in more ways than one.
 Yes, I’m back to brunette again.
-Actually the blonde was the result of a beauty salon mistake several years ago: a dryer, processing gentle highlights failed to work right.
+Actually the blonde was the result of a beauty salon mistake a few years prior to that: a dryer, processing gentle highlights failed to work right.

 How Do You Resolve the Problem?